ReneJSchwartz/ReneJSchwartz/README.md

- Working on Astro Battlers TD 🤩 1155 commits and going up
+ Working on Astro Battlers TD 🤩

- I'm also looking for additional work.
+ I'm looking for work.
 Hit me up!

 - 👀 I’m interested in game dev, web dev, software dev
-- 🌱 Currently learning mobile game dev, entrepeneurship, and web dev, finishing projects 😅
+- 🌱 Currently learning ASP.Net Core, Unreal Engine
-- 💯 Connect with me in LinkedIn or other social medias, let's help each other network❕
+- 💯 Connect with me in [LinkedIn](https://www.linkedin.com/in/rene-schwartz-732a8649/) and elsewhere, let's help each other network❕

-I use GitLab for private projects not GitHub.
-GitLab user: [Rene_](https://gitlab.com/Rene_).
-Even then I do mainly closed source for my projects, sorry.
+I use [GitLab](https://gitlab.com/Rene_) for closed source commercial projects.